Pleasure, joy and positive emotional experiences in abortion escorts after 17 weeks of gestation

 The satisfaction of creating a feminist community

-Accompaniment, for all interviewees, is fundamentally rooted in feminist practice.
-However, several of them mentioned that feminism and the goal of living according to feminist values can be somewhat abstract and complex.
-In accompaniment, the interviewees identified a concrete practice that allowed them to embody and put into practice their feminist convictions.
-Juliana, an Argentinean accompanier, explains: "What else can bring down to earth everything we think, everything we believe, everything we are building from feminism in our ideas and our feelings?
-Like, bring it down to earth in this concrete practice of accompanying each other."
-Accompaniment is, as Carmen, another Argentinean accompanier, explains, "the way I found to live," making it not just an activity, but a way of life that gave her purpose and meaning.
-Others replicate this sentiment: Monica, from Argentina, explains that, far from being something secondary to the way she inhabits the world, accompaniment "harmonizes me with the world."
+For all the interviewees, accompaniment is fundamentally rooted in feminist practice.
+However, several of them mentioned that feminism and the goal of living according to feminist values can be abstract and complex.
+In accompaniment, the interviewees identified a concrete practice that allowed them to embody and put their feminist convictions into action.
+Juliana, an Argentine companion, explains: “What else can bring down to earth everything we think, everything we believe, everything we are building from feminism in our ideas and feelings?
+Like, bringing it down to earth in this concrete practice of accompanying each other.”
+Accompaniment is, as Carmen, another Argentine companion, explains, “the way I found to live,” turning it not only into an activity but a way of life that gave her purpose and meaning.
+Others echo this feeling: Mónica, also from Argentina, explains that, far from being something secondary to the way she inhabits the world, accompaniment “harmonizes me with the world.”

 Significantly, the interviewees do not live their feminist values in isolation: accompaniment is collective.
 By definition, accompaniment means not being alone - neither the abortionist nor those accompanying her - and usually two or three accompaniers are involved.
 This collective aspect of the practice differs from many other aspects of the interviewees' lives and is therefore something that some of them had to learn, which they found revitalizing.
 As Amelia, an interviewee from Ecuador, points out, comparing accompaniment with her daily work in which she works alone in a role of supporting others: